Walz to launch first 'bonding tour' by governor

-ST. PAUL — Although Minnesota legislators have hit the road to visit proposed building project sites for decades, governors have not conducted “bonding tours” on their own — until now.
+ST. PAUL, Minn. — Although Minnesota legislators have hit the road to visit proposed building project sites for decades, governors have not conducted “bonding tours” on their own — until now.

-Gov. Tim Walz will announce on Wednesday, Oct.
-16, that he’s breaking the mold by launching a two-month, statewide tour of sites of public works projects that state agencies and local governments are asking the governor and state lawmakers to fund next year.
+Gov. Tim Walz was slated to announce on Wednesday that he’s breaking the mold by launching a two-month, statewide tour of sites of public works projects that state agencies and local governments are asking the governor and state lawmakers to fund next year.

 “I hope to see these projects firsthand,” Walz said in an interview Tuesday.